HasangerGames/suroi-wiki/app/(wiki)/perks/articles/stark_melee_gauntlet.md

 - Rush your opponent with Berserker if you have a good [Melee Weapon](/weapons/melee) and decent [Armor](/equipment/armor).
 - Make sure to have adrenaline on hand to enhance the effect of your speed boost.
 - If you're low on health, you can use Berserker's speed boost to escape the fight.
+- During Halloween Mode, Berserker synergizes extremely well with [Lycanthropy](/perks/lycanthropy), as it makes the melee damage and speed even greater than it normally is.
+  - It also works very with [Bloodthirst](/perks/bloodthirst) and [Experimental Treatment](/perks/experimental_treatment), as both can provide speed and adrenaline boosts.
+  - [Shrouded](/perks/shrouded) can make you more difficult to fight back against.

 ## Countering
 - Because it has advantages both close up and at range, Berserker is an extremely difficult perk to counter.